ephemera02/Palimpsest/README.md

 **Created by Eph at Ephemera**

-Built with the assistance of Claude (Anthropic), who ran the forensic math and didn't flinch at the subject matter.
+Built with the assistance of Claude (Anthropic), who ran the forensic math, built the ENF extraction pipeline, and still didn't flinch at the subject matter.

-Mascot: The Cat, who remains unbothered.
+Mascot: The Cat, who remains unbothered by your power grid frequency.

 ---